morganrwilliams4/MSc_Finance/Intro_to_Quant_Finance/README.md

 ---

-## Contact & Usage

-These projects were completed as part of the MSc Finance program at the University of Bath.
-The code is provided for educational and portfolio demonstration purposes.

-For questions or collaboration opportunities, please refer to the main repository README.

----

 *All projects demonstrate practical applications of quantitative finance theory using Python, showcasing both technical programming skills and deep understanding of financial markets.*